jcrugzz/twittery/README.md

 a separate terminal, and then launch the `bin/twinsert` process.
 This will start feeding information from twitter into the [`level-agile`][level-agile] database.

+To view this data in the browser, run the `bin/twittery` web server.
+Open up a browser window at http://localhost:3000 and hit connect.
+OMG TWEET DATA!

 [level-agile]: https://github.com/jcrugzz/level-agile